11th Northeastern Alpine Stewardship Gathering

 Ben Lawhon joined the Leave No Trace Center for Outdoor Ethics staff in 2001 where he serves as the Education Director.
 His current responsibilities include research, curriculum development, management of national education and training programs, agency relations, and oversight of national outreach efforts.
 Previously he worked as the Associate Regional Representative for the Appalachian Trail Conservancy in Asheville, North Carolina.
 While with ATC he was responsible for trail management, volunteer training, oversight of numerous regional programs and trail crews, and federal agency relationships.
 He has also worked as an American Canoe Association whitewater-kayak and swiftwater rescue instructor.
 Ben has served on numerous national and regional non-profit boards.
 He has a B.S. in Natural Resources Management from the University of Tennessee and an M.S. in Human Dimensions of Natural Resources from Colorado State University.
 Ben is an avid outdoor enthusiast, spending as much time as possible in our wild spaces.

 Sunday, October 27th will be field trips from ADK’s Heart Lake Program Center.
 Participants need to select field trip preference when registering at the conference (trip sizes are limited).
-Please bring necessary clothing and gear to spend a full day in inclement mountain weather.
+Please bring the necessary clothing and gear to spend a full day in inclement mountain weather.